acailic/acailic.github.io/_notes/product/mental-models.md

 **Example:** Content creators gain followers gradually, creating a flywheel effect.

 **Usage:** Apply in business growth, habit formation, and continuous improvement.

+# Mental Models

+## Thought Experiment

+**Summary:** A mental simulation of a scenario or situation that helps you test a hypothesis or gain new insights.

+**Example:** You can use a thought experiment to imagine the consequences of a decision before making it, or to explore a counterfactual situation that challenges your assumptions.

+## Law of the Instrument

+**Summary:** The tendency to over-rely on a familiar tool or method, regardless of its suitability for the problem at hand.

+**Example:** You can avoid the law of the instrument by expanding your range of skills and tools, and by seeking feedback from others who may have different perspectives or approaches.

+## Scientific Method

+**Summary:** A systematic process of observation, experimentation, and analysis that aims to discover and verify knowledge.

+**Example:** You can use the scientific method to test your assumptions, validate your ideas, and learn from your failures.

+## Laws of Thermodynamics

+**Summary:** A set of principles that describe the relationship between heat, energy, and work in a physical system.

+**Example:** You can use the laws of thermodynamics to understand the limits of efficiency, the inevitability of entropy, and the conservation of energy.

+## Laws of Motion

+**Summary:** A set of principles that describe the relationship between force, mass, and acceleration in a physical system.

+**Example:** You can use the laws of motion to understand the effects of inertia, momentum, and friction, and to predict the motion of objects under different forces.

+## Emergence

+**Summary:** A phenomenon where a system exhibits properties or behaviors that are not present in its individual components.

+**Example:** You can use emergence to explain how complex patterns, structures, or intelligence can arise from simple interactions, such as how ants form colonies, or how neurons form networks.

+## Evolution / Natural Selection

+**Summary:** A process where organisms change and adapt over time in response to environmental pressures, resulting in the survival and reproduction of the fittest.

+**Example:** You can use evolution / natural selection to understand the diversity of life, the origin of species, and the adaptation of behaviors.